jacmgr/Yellow-CMS-Extensions/readme-jacselectpages.md

 >In any case, maybe someone who knows what they are doing and has a similar desire could put this kind of front end onto the search, or feed, or other similar extension.

-I have used this for main content pages, sidebars, menus, etc.... on 2 of the sites I am converting from 2 years ago.
+I have used this for main content pages, sidebars, menus, etc.... on [most of my sites](https://www.urichip.com/sites/intro/).
 They are coming along great with Yellow.
 (You can look at the SOURCE MD on most of my pages.)

 ### Dependencies
 - Yellow CMS Version 0.9.3: You already got that or you wouldn't be here!